-Mexican Shrimp Cocktail Stuffed Avocados
+Mexican Shrimp Cocktail (+ Stuffed Avocados)

-The idea quickly expanded into Mexican shrimp cocktail stuffed avocados where tomatoes, cucumbers, onions, cilantro, and jalapenos play a decent enough roll for me to rid myself of the guilt factor.
-Not only do these avocado boats look prettier with all that veggie color but this meal still contains just 7 grams of net carbs and a whopping 14 grams of fiber.
+To be completely honest with you, this was supposed to be a recipe for shrimp cocktail stuffed avocados.
+You know, the kind of American shrimp cocktail that consists of just shrimp and cocktail sauce.
+The idea quickly expanded into Mexican shrimp cocktail stuffed avocados where vegetables play a decent enough role.
+Not only do these avocado boats look prettier with all that veggie color, but they also make for a beautiful appetizer at a party.
+And I’ll also add that they contain just 7 grams of net carbs and a whopping 14 grams of fiber.

 Talk about nice and filling!